 In the highest fire hazard areas, consider noncombustible surfaces and fire-resistive building materials for a deck.
-Wood frame construction is permitted, but change the surface to noncombustible or one-hour rated materials

-To build this type of surface, place a waterproof membrane over the top of the deck.
-This allows the use of fireresistive soffit materials, which cannot tolerate moisture.
+Wood frame construction is permitted, but change the surface to noncombustible or one-hour rated materials waterproof membrane over the top of the deck.
+This allows the use of fire-resistive soffit materials, which cannot tolerate moisture.
 The most common materials are cement fiber panels or metal (noncombustible), or gypsum (noncombustible and one-hour rated).
+Cover the membrane with decking.
+One suggestion is plastic wood which has low combustibility; it will burn but only very slowly.
+Better yet, use I to 2 inches of concrete or stone.